 Is it better to get a loan or line of credit?

-Whether you use a credit card, take out a cash loan or a line of credit, all 3 options allow you to get funds you need to pay for a purchase and / or service.
+Whether you use a credit card or take out a loan from online lenders, these options allow you to get funds you need to pay for a purchase and / or service.